bio-miga/MiGA-Docker/aws/miga_aws_setup.md

 ## Saving and Restarting the MiGA Instance

-To save your MiGA instance, go the page displaying it and from the "Actions" menu choose "Instance State" and then "Stop."
+To save your MiGA instance, log into oyour AWS account and go the page displaying it.
+From the "Actions" menu choose "Instance State" and then "Stop."
 Then the next time you log into your AWS account you may restart it by choosing it and from the "Actions", menu choosing "Instance State", and then "Start."
 It will be assigned a new public IP address when you do this, so be sure to note it.
 If you choose "Terminate" instead of "Stop" the instance will be deleted and you will not be able to return to it.

 When you restart the MiGA instance, the server will not be running and so the instance will not be accessible via a browser.
 Also, any previous results will not be available until you remount the device they are on.
 See the next section **Using MiGA AWS** for how to address these problems.